WISVCH/cod/content/companies/mathematics/cbs.md

 ## Stage en afstuderen
 Ben je op zoek naar een uitdagende meewerkstage of afstudeerstage?
 Kijk dan op [www.werkenbijhetcbs.nl](www.werkenbijhetcbs.nl)

+---
+Statistics Netherlands (CBS) provides society with relevant and independent figures on social issues such as climate, sustainability and poverty.
+CBS is an organisation that is developing rapidly and offers room for your ideas and your knowledge.

+CBS is an open, transparent organisation that delivers relevant and independent data to society on social issues, from the economy and employment to health and the environment.
+We examine ‘the facts that matter’ .
+As an expert, you will have a role in collecting, analysing and reporting data.
+Through your work, you feed the public debate, nurture policy development and decision-making and contribute to well- being, welfare and democracy.
+We use our expertise to build a dynamic organisation that is prepared for the future.
+At CBS, everyone is welcome.
+We encourage talented people to be of value in an environment where they can be themselves.
+After all, diversity brings new insights, knowledge and vision to our organisation.
+CBS is developing rapidly and offers room for your ideas and your knowledge!

 Werken bij het CBS
 Is jouw interesse gewekt?
 Reageer dan direct.
 Kijk voor onze actuele vacatures op [www.werkenbijhetcbs.nl](www.werkenbijhetcbs.nl) Ben jij er klaar voor?